-A student must present a valid driver's license and proof of insurance to be eligible for a parking permit.
+A student must present a valid driver's license, proof of insurance, and consent to random drug testing to be eligible for a parking permit.

 Students must request a parking permit and pay an annual fee to park in a school parking lot.
 So long as space is available, parking permits may be issued throughout the year.
 Students will not be permitted to: